-We don’t work in the traditional style of peace negotiators or mediators,but rather as guides.
-Our multicultural teams are practiced in being with extreme polarities and tensions, and with helping people to find a peaceful way forward together — not necessarily by resolving their differences, but despite these.
+We don’t work as conventional peace negotiators or mediators, but rather as guides.
+Our multicultural teams are practiced in being with polarities and tensions, and in helping people find a peaceful way forward together — not necessarily by resolving their differences, but despite these.
 And we have repeatedly seen that even in complex, entrenched conflicts, real progress toward reconciliation and renewal is possible.

 It begins with people talking to each other.
 As you may know firsthand, this can be an extraordinary achievement, especially in contexts of violent conflict.

 Here are some of the mental, emotional, and process shifts that in our experience enable new conversations and new relationships — the seeds of systemic transformation.

 One of our most powerful relationship-building tools is the transformative scenarios process.
 It’s an example of what we call a “purposeful detour.”
 A structured yet open-ended process that combines rigour and imagination, it calls on diverse stakeholders to do nothing more or less than construct multiple narratives of possible futures for their situation.
 These in turn suggest strategies and initiatives for shaping the future.

 Less concretely, but as or more important, scenarios can help people begin telling a new, more hopeful story about themselves — and perhaps begin living it.
 Once people shift their thinking about what’s possible, they begin to shift their actions.
 The ripple effects can’t be measured or even pointed to, but neither should they be underestimated.